 Practicing self-care can mean something different to everyone.
 Whether it’s allowing yourself to clear your head on a lunch break, going on a run after work, cooking, or taking an extra-long bath, do whatever it is that allows your mind and body to relax.
 We worry so much about the people around us, being the best boss, coworker, mom, or partner.
-More than ever, people are swapping their wine for cannabis at the end of a long days.
-A bath and some 4:1 chocolate?
+More than ever, people are swapping their wine for cannabis at the end of a long day.
+A bath and a 4:1 gummy?
 Sign us up!

 Sleep allows your body and mind to rest and recover.
 It's essential to reducing stress levels.
 Most healthy adults need 7-9 hours of restful sleep.
 Unfortunately, according to the National Institutes of Health, the average adult sleeps less than seven hours per night.
 Need better sleep?
 Try these things: